 If you enjoy creating things, and you value freedom, for example, a successful career for you is one that gives you the maximum autonomy by letting support yourself with your creative talents.
 The specifics of that are going to differ based on what you actually love to do.
 If you’re a budding photographer, you could find a balance of supporting yourself with commercial work like wedding photography and using that those high paying to pursue more creative and rewarding work in your downtime, for instance.

-On the other hand if what you value is security, more so than stimulation, it makes sense to seek a secure job in a big institution.
+On the other hand if what you value is security, more so than stimulation, it makes sense to seek a secure job in tech companies.
 The civil service, for example, offers a career path that could see you happily ensconced for a lifetime.
 It’s a broad enough church that it has space for almost any skillset, so whether you have a mathematical frame of mind, or are more of a researcher, you’ll likely be able to find a home there.
 This comes with a suit of benefits like a generous holiday allowance and a nigh legendary pension, so while you’ll have to work hard to excel and rise through the ranks, you’ll be rewarded with the secure position you crave.

 It’s this motivation that’s the most important of the three, as it will be the engine of your achievement throughout your career, so take the time and think hard about what makes you want to strive, what you’re really looking for in life, and if you have the self knowledge to find it, you’ll be able to shape a career round that will really reward you.